Secular Spirituality

 I find my relationship with God to be a struggle.
 It's touch and go, because I vacillate, not God.
 My trust in the Divine wavers from day to day.
 I value things in the world more on some days than others.
 And so I can't hear or feel God even though I know that my relationship with the Creator is a natural part of me.

 Currently, I'm learning that my relationship with God is reflective of my relationship with myself.
-Eventually, perhaps, I'll get to the place that even the duality of a "relationship" (two - myself and the other) will evaporate.
+Eventually, perhaps, I can get to the place that even the duality of a "relationship" (two - myself and God) will evaporate.

 As my own understanding deepens, I learn that like a wave is to the ocean is my relationship to God.
 The wave is not separate from the ocean and is naturally a part of the ocean.
 If the wave were sentient, I would think that it would silently feel certain about it's connection with the ocean.
 In fact, I imagine that the wave probably exists beyond the duality of feeling certain to a... (this is a place that no words can go, only you.)